Cybersecurity and Infrastructure Security Agency (CISA), Department of Homeland Security (DHS).

 Start Supplemental Information

-Basis for Closure: In accordance with section 10(d) of FACA and 5 U.S.C.
-552b(c)(1) and (9)(B), The Government in the Sunshine Act, it has been determined that two agenda items require closure, as the disclosure of the information that will be discussed would not be in the public interest.
+Basis for Closure: In accordance with section 10(d) of FACA and The Government in the Sunshine Act (5 U.S.C.
+552b(c)(9)(B)), it has been determined that certain agenda items require closure, as the disclosure of the information that will be discussed would not be in the public interest.

 End Supplemental Information

-Designated Federal Officer, National Security Telecommunications Advisory Committee, Cybersecurity and Infrastructure Security Agency, Department of Homeland Security.
+Designated Federal Officer, NSTAC, Cybersecurity and Infrastructure Security Agency, Department of Homeland Security.